suchialex/CINS3002-HW06/instructions.md

   - This is a value-returning function
   - It accepts two strings, the valid first and last names
   - Email address is the first four characters of the last name and the first character of the first name concatenated with a string @company.com all in lowercase
-  - So, if first name is john and last name is mills, the email address will be millj@company.com
+  - So, if first name is `john` and last name is `mills`, the email address will be `millj@company.com`
+  - Email address must be in lowercase
   - Return this email
 </details>